IBM/CodeEngine/jupyter/README.md

 # JupyterLab Sample

-This example provides an end-to-end running solution that provides JupyterLab
+This example provides an end-to-end running solution that provides JupyterLab hosted on IBM Cloud Code Engine.

+The solution comprises of
+- OIDC SSO based on GitHub OAuthApps
+- Storing JupyterLabs state in COS
+- Each Jupter user uses its own Jupyter Notebook instance

 ![architecture overview](./docs/ce-jupyter.architecture-overview.png)